 11. Focus on well-being

-The emerging Human resource management practice in Nigeria is the focus towards employee well-being.
+The emerging Nigeria Human resources practice focuses towards employee well-being.
 Even prior to the pandemic a culture of silence across workplaces was widely recurring, where not less than 35% of employees would approach anyone for support during times of difficulty.
 Factors including stress, poor communication, inflexible work hours, decline in work performance were among the predominant mental health challenges in the workplace.

 Organizations have increasingly outsourced employee wellness to specialised wellness programs as quick heal balms to cultivate mental resilience and personal growth.
-Collaboration and communication are always key tools, but with this top HR trend in Nigeria, more focus will be required towards developing strategic employee wellness measures.
+Collaboration and communication are always key tools, but, as one of the top HR trends in Nigeria, more focus will be required towards developing strategic employee wellness measures.